sumitjoshi97/react-minimal/Readme.md

 # React-Minimal

-Minimal React Boilerplate with most features
+Minimal React Boilerplate with most features.

 ## Table of Contents